 The Document Registry SHALL confirm its identity to the requesting system by use of the ATNA Secure Node or Secure Application TLS protocol using a Certificate assigned to the Document Registry.

-The Document Registry SHALL confirm the client identity using the IUA profile
+When the Authorization Option is implemented and enabled, the Document Registry SHALL confirm the client identity using the IUA profile.

 Additional policy driven requirements, not specified here, may also apply.
-Such as enforcement at the Document Registry of Patient specific Consent Directives.
+Such as enforcement at the Document Registry of Patient-specific Consent Directives.

-The Document Registry SHALL validate that the subject of the find request is a Patient that is a recognized Patient within the Community.
-The Patient identity must be recognized by the approved PRIM Patient Manager system.
-This may be accomplished by a query of the PRIM manager, by way of a cached internal patient database, or other means.
+The Document Registry SHALL validate that the subject of the find or retrieve request is a Patient that is a recognized Patient within the Community.
+The Patient identity must be recognized by the approved PMIR Patient Identity Manager system.
+This may be accomplished by a query of the PMIR manager, by way of a cached internal patient database, or other means.

 The Document Registry SHALL provide the persisted resources to the grouped MHD Document Responder in support of the Document Responder duties to return results.

-The Document Registry, if the authorization option is used, SHALL confirm that only authorized results are returned.
+The Document Registry, if the Authorization option is used, SHALL confirm that only authorized results are returned.

 The Document Registry SHALL record a success or failure event into the ATNA audit record repository.

-When the grouped PRIM – Patient Identity Consumer – is triggered
+When the grouped PMIR – Patient Identity Consumer – is triggered

 Triggered by a: Mobile Patient Identity Feed [ITI-Y1] transaction with a Merge: